opnsense/docs/README.md

 https://creativecommons.org/publicdomain/zero/1.0/

-Logo's may be subject to additional copyrights, property rights, trademarks etc. and may require the consent of a third party or the license of these rights.
+Logos may be subject to additional copyrights, property rights, trademarks etc. and may require the consent of a third party or the license of these rights.
 Deciso B.V. does not represent or make any warranties that it owns or licenses any of the mentioned, nor does it grant them.